-The Company has declared a dividend of €152.036 in the year 2019.
+The Company has not declared any dividend in the year 2020.

 The remuneration of the board as board members is a nominal amount.

 B.1.4 Material Transactions

 Other than payments and contracted employee salaries and benefits mentioned above, there were no material transactions with the Shareholder, with persons who exercise a significant influence on the undertaking and with members of the administrative, management or supervisory body.